Main Content

 Using MATLAB Coder, you can generate:

-Generate C Code for Deep Neural Network Policy without using any Third-Party Library
+Generate C Code for Deep Neural Network Policy Without Using Any Third-Party Library

-As an example, generate C code without dependencies on third-party libraries for the policy gradient agent trained in Train PG Agent to Balance Cart-Pole System.
+As an example, generate C code without dependencies on third-party libraries for the policy gradient agent trained in Train PG Agent to Balance Discrete Cart-Pole System.

 Load the trained agent.